 - Project management experience.
 PMP, CAPM, or CPPM certification a plus.

 - Experience sourcing, negotiating, awarding and managing contracts.

 - Able to complete Adult & Pediatric First Aid/CPR/AED and overdose response training within one year and maintain it thereafter.

 - Must be able to work after-hours when required to oversee response to emergencies.

 - Knowledgeable of the impact of trauma and willing to center trauma-responsive principles in operations and operational decision-making.

 - Familiar with the historical and present-day consequences of systemic racism and willing to apply a racial equity lens in operational decision-making.

-- Strong relationship-building and interpersonal communication (written and verbal) skills.
+- Strong relationship-building and interpersonal communication skills.

 - Excellent judgment and creative problem-solving skills including negotiation and conflict resolution.

 - Highly experienced with Microsoft applications.
 CRM software experience highly preferred.